Interested in a Nissan Pathfinder?

 First up, drivetrain.
 While a sweet revver and smooth operator, the 3.5-litre V6 is behind the times when it comes to low-down performance and outright fuel efficiency.

-Idle stop-start would cut fuel use, but a proper hybrid option would bring down running costs particularly for families conscious of weekly fuel bills and environmental aspects.
+Idle stop/start would cut fuel use, but a proper hybrid option would bring down running costs, particularly for families conscious of weekly fuel bills and environmental aspects.

 Next is the tech.
-Yes, the infotainment system is fine, as are the suite of driver assists, but the displays are tired in the face of new Chinese and Korean models, and that extends to the surround cameras which look like 480p feeds.
+Yes, the infotainment system is fine, as are the suite of driver assists, but the displays are tired in the face of new Chinese and Korean rivals, and that extends to the surround cameras which look like 480p feeds.

 The ST-L trim on test also isn’t particularly ‘cheap’ given it’s currently the entry grade in Australia.
-Personally the AWD version is only really necessary if you plan on frequenting the snow fields or navigate dirt roads regularly – otherwise, save the $4500 and get the FWD that’s much better value for money relative to the class.
+Personally, the AWD version is only really necessary if you plan on frequenting the snow fields or navigate dirt roads regularly – otherwise, save the $4500 and get the FWD that’s much better value for money relative to the class.

 Interested in buying a Nissan Pathfinder?
 Get in touch with one of CarExpert’s trusted dealers here